 The Radeon RX 570 should be replaced soon though.
 AMD’s Radeon RX 5500 series looms, based on the company’s next-gen “Navi” RDNA architecture, but details about its pricing and performance is murky at this point.
 AMD will have to be aggressive to best Nvidia’s budget champion.

 Best 1080p graphics card

 Many PC gamers play on basic 1080p, 60Hz monitors, thanks to their compelling blend of resolution, speed, and affordable pricing.
-While the GeForce GTX 1650 Super, our favorite budget GPU, is a solid low-cost option for 1080p gaming, the best graphics card for feeding those displays is Nvidia’s $220-and-up GeForce GTX 1660 Super, which usurped the sweet spot crown from its non-Super sibling by swapping in ultra-fast 14Mbps GGDR6 memory.
+While the GeForce GTX 1650 Super, our favorite budget GPU, is a solid low-cost option for 1080p gaming, the best graphics card for feeding those displays is Nvidia’s $230-and-up GeForce GTX 1660 Super, which usurped the sweet spot crown from its non-Super sibling by swapping in ultra-fast 14Mbps GGDR6 memory.

 Best 1440p graphics card

 Now we’re getting into the futuristic stuff.
 The GeForce RTX 20-series graphics cards come rife with hardware dedicated to real-time ray tracing and AI enhancements, while the Radeon RX 5700 series are the first graphics cards with 7nm process technology, PCIe 4.0 support, and AMD’s all-new and vastly improved RDNA graphics architecture.
 But beyond those bleeding-edge extras, these can just plain game.